joaks1/PyMsBayes/doc/source/tutorials/background.rst

 Thus, the radius of the "good enough" space is determined by the distance between the observed summary statistics and the 10,001st nearest simulated summary statistics.
-Again, this is arbitrary; drawing 100 samples and keeping the closest 10,000 would be better.
+Again, this is arbitrary; drawing 100 million samples and keeping the closest 10,000 would be better.
-However, we can get a sense of whether we have evaluated a sufficient number of samples from the prior by keeping track of the distributions of the posterior samples of the parameters as we accumulate samples and watch for them to stabilize.
+However, we can get a sense of whether we have evaluated a sufficient number of samples from the prior by keeping track of the parameter estimates as we accumulate samples and watch for them to stabilize.